 The Specialty Recruitment Office at the Royal College of Physicians (RCP) have coordinated recruitment to core medical training since 2008.
 In that time the process has grown to incorporate all four UK nations and acute care common stem (acute medicine).

-The aim was to introduce a process which was fair, effective, strong, robust, transparent, and efficient.
+The intention was to introduce a process which was fair, effective, strong, robust, transparent, and efficient.

-We believe that such a system has been created and introduced.
-Since a successful launch for 2008/09 recruitment, feedback received by the recruitment office from all stakeholders - candidates, clinicians, deaneries/LETBs and Health Education England - has been overwhelmingly positive throughout the life time of the process.
+We believe that such a system has been created and introduced with very positive feedback received each year by the from all stakeholders - candidates, clinicians and the four nations.

-For more information visit our quality management pages.
+For more information please visit the JRCPTB website.